UPDATED November 25th 2020

 With any of the above trainers, you’re going to be getting the best out of your riding experience.

-The next most important item worthy of an upgrade for the full-on Zwift experience is making the change to a large screen TV.
+The next most important item worthy of an upgrade for the full-on Zwift experience is making the change to a large screen.
 Bigger is better here and a minimum of a 40” TV will make a big difference to how immersive the game is and from there it’s up to you on how much budget or space you can spare.
-I think that between 40 to 55 inches looks ideal (and I’m considering a 40” TV in the Black Friday sales – don’t mention that to my wife!).
-I’ve checked with Zwift and they tell me that they use 40 inch UHD (4K) TVs but run them at 1080p when they’re at events.
+I believe that between 40 to 55 inches is ideal.
+I checked with Zwift and they tell me that they use 40 inch UHD (4K) TVs but run them at 1080p when they’re at events.
+If you’ve not got the space to go that large – there are smaller TV’s or computer monitors.
+It’s possible to buy a reasonable 27″ Full HD computer monitor for less than £150 – but do check it has built in speakers if you want them.

-When looking at a large screen TV, the first decision to make is what resolution.
+When looking at a large screen TV, the first consideration is what resolution.
 For TV’s 40” and larger you need to decide between an HD TV (1080P) or a UHD or 4K TV.
 A 1080P TV displays images in 1920 x 1080 pixels.
 A 4K TV displays images in 3840 x 2160 pixels.

 If you’re in the UK like me, two retailers that offer long warranties on TVs are John Lewis (5 years) and Richer Sounds (6 Years) and I’d prefer a long warranty if at all possible.
 They also often price match deals found in other physical stores (as opposed to online retailers).